open-pioneer/trails-starter/docs/WaysToPatchAPackage.md

 In both cases, make sure to conform to the package's license.
 Keep in mind that you may have to modify your build configuration (Vite, Linter, TypeScript, etc.) to work with the package's code (or to ignore it).

-This approach stops working when _other_ packages _also_ use that packages and you want to modify _them_ as well.
+This approach stops working when _other_ packages _also_ use that package and you want to modify _them_ as well.
 For example, you can copy and modify the `@open-pioneer/runtime` all you want; other packages will still use the original version.
 You need to use the package manager to achieve that (see below).